marijnh/Eloquent-JavaScript/09_regexp.md

 {{quote {author: "Master Yuan-Ma", title: "The Book of Programming", chapter: true}

-Yuan-Ma said, ‘When you cut against the grain of the wood, much strength is needed.
-When you program against the grain of a problem, much code is needed.’
+Yuan-Ma said, 'When you cut against the grain of the wood, much strength is needed.
+When you program against the grain of a problem, much code is needed.'

 quote}}